mdda/ConciseGreedyDependencyParser-in-Scala/README.md

 There's a much more complete system (which extends over very many more files, however) at Matthew Honnibal's (the original author) GitHub account : https://github.com/syllog1sm/redshift.

+As background material, there's also a [presentation about this project](http://redcatlabs.com/2014-12-10_ParsingEnglish.scala/) that I gave to the [Singapore Scala MeetUp Group](http://www.meetup.com/Singapore-Scala-Programmers/events/218727190/).

 Significant Files
 --------------------------------------